4

 I don’t know about you, but I don’t like to be cramped when I’m trying to run.

-Which brings up an important point- if the running surface is too short, taller users are going to have to shorten their stride when running (especially at higher speeds).
+Which brings up an important point- if the running surface is too short, taller users may have to shorten their stride when running (especially at higher speeds).

 The belt width isn’t quite as important, but again, you don’t want to feel like you’re running on a tightrope either.